 North Dakota adopted an additional preemption law in 20215 that generally restricts state agencies, local governments, and appointed officials or employees of state agencies or local governments, even in states of emergency, from closing or limiting the operating hours of shooting ranges or any entity engaged in the lawful sale or servicing of a firearm or ammunition (including any component or accessory of a firearm or ammunition), ammunition-reloading equipment or supplies, or of personal weapons other than firearms, “unless the closing or limitation of hours applies equally to all forms of commerce, use, recreation, enjoyment, or general activities within the jurisdiction.”6 This law also restricts these local and state law enforcement or other public officials and employees from suspending or revoking a permit to carry a concealed pistol issued pursuant to state law, except as expressly authorized by state law, or from refusing to accept an application for a permit to carry a concealed pistol, provided the application has been completed properly in accordance with state law.7

-Though state law8 generally prohibits possession of a firearm at a public gathering, the law explicitly provides an exception allowing a political subdivision to enact a less restrictive ordinance relating to the possession of firearms at a public gathering.
+Though state law generally prohibits possession of a firearm in a publicly-owned or operated buildings, the law explicitly provides an exception allowing a political subdivision to enact a less restrictive ordinance relating to the possession of firearms at a public gathering.8

 Section 37-01-21 generally prohibits a municipality from raising or appropriating money toward arming, equipping, supporting, or providing drillrooms or armories for any body of people associating as a military company or parading in public with firearms, with some exceptions.9